A Simple Step-by-Step Guide to Investing

 One way is by asset appreciation.
 For instance, you buy 10 shares of stock at $50 and sell them for $60 each.
 You make $100 total, but don’t see this profit until you sell.

-The other way to earn money on stocks is through dividends.
-Most companies and funds pay dividends on a quarterly or annual basis.
+Another way to earn money from stocks is through dividends.
+Most companies and funds pay dividends quarterly or annually.

 This is recurring income you earn as long as you own the stock.
 You can either reinvest the dividends or use the cash for other purchases.